hyperledger/firefly/docs/overview/firefly_supernode.md

 The business logic APIs, web and mobile user experiences for Web3 applications need to be just as rich and feature-full as the Web 2.0 / centralized applications.

-That means developers skilled in these traditional application layers, having the features they need for success.
+That means developers skilled in these application layers, must have the tools they need.

-Capabilities fitting their application development toolset, and optimized to their skillset.
+Capabilities fitting their application development toolchain, and optimized to their skillset.

 ### API Gateway